-In the eyes of the unemployment system, you are a new graduate when you have finished your studies, i.e. taken your last exam.
-Within 14 days of your last exam, you have to apply for membership of Akademikernes A-kasse as ‘new graduate’.
+You are considered a new graduate by the unemployment system, when you have recieved your last grade and thereby finished your studies.
+Within 14 days of recieving your last grade, you have to apply for a membership of Akademikernes A-kasse as a ‘new graduate’.

 The importance of the 14-day deadline

-You also have to apply for unemployment benefits
+You will also have to apply for unemployment benefits

-When you fullfill the 14-day deadline you can get unemployment benefit as a new graduate 1 month + one day after your last exam.
-The month with no unemployment benefits is known as quarantine.
-If you have been a member as student for at least one year before completing your education read about the other rules for you.
+When you fullfill the 14-day deadline, you can get unemployment benefit as a new graduate 1 month + one day after you have recieved your last grade.
+The month with no unemployment benefits is known as a quarantine.
+If you have been a member as a student for at least one year before completing your education, please read about the other rules for you.

-It is not enough to apply for membership to get unemployment benefits as new graduate.
+It is not enough to apply for a membership to get unemployment benefits as a new graduate.
 You also have to

-- register as unemployed at jobnet.dk 1 month + 1 day after your last examn
+- Register as unemployed at jobnet.dk 1 month + 1 day after recieving your last grade

-- To apply for benefits by filling in the form Ledighedserklæring (declaration of unemployment).
+- Apply for benefits by filling out in the form 'Ledighedserklæring' (declaration of unemployment).

-In order to be admitted in an unemployment insurance fund as a new graduate, you have to meet the following requirements:
+In order to become a member of an unemployment insurance fund as a new graduate, you have to meet the following requirements: